The Best Tablet Computers for Less Than 200 Dollars

 Tegra K1 - 2.2 GHz

 1920 x 1200 px - 283 ppi

 NVIDIA Shield 8-Inch

-Sadly, at 8.8 x 5 x 0.36 inches and 13.7 ounces, the tablet is pretty thick and heavy compared to its competitors.
+Sadly, at 8.8 x 5 x 0.36 inches and 13.7 ounces, the one is pretty thick and heavy compared to its competitors.

 The 1920 x 1200 display is impressive, with good viewing angles and rich, sharp colors.
 It scores 372 lux on the brightness test, 11 lux higher than the average.
 However, it can only render 80% of the sRGB gamut, 10.4% below the average.
 The display is also hard to see under bright sunlight.

 Gaming with the Nvidia Shield is quite a different experience from other models, thanks to its wireless precision controller.
 It’s not up to the level of the Xbox 360 controller, but it’s still excellent and superior to most controllers.
 The buttons are responsive and springy, and the analog sticks precise.
 The controller also lets you customize controls and navigate through the tablet.
 If you’re yearning to play Titanfall on a tablet while trash-talking someone via headset, this is one of the best options under $200 for you.

 With its 2.2GHz quad core processor and 2GB of RAM, this loads apps smooth and fast.
 It also runs games like Half-Life 2 with no stutters, scoring 3,437 on the benchmark test (789 above the average).

 - Great overall and gaming performance

 - Bulky frame and controller